This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 • Give you information about our formal complaints process and independent support services.

 We will always ask your permission before your personal information is discussed with others.
-We can also talk to staff, management and other organisations on your behalf.

 Patient compliments and general feedback